noeca1021/A300/README.md

 *	We are publishing the lab instructions and lab files on GitHub to allow for interaction between the course authors and MCTs.
 We hope this will help  keep the content current as the Azure platform changes.

-*	There is a GitHub repository for the AZ-300, Microsoft Azure Architect Technologies , and AZ-301, MMicrosoft Azure Architect Design, courses.
+*	There is a GitHub repository for the AZ-300, Microsoft Azure Architect Technologies , and AZ-301, Microsoft Azure Architect Design, courses.

 *	You can access the repositories at https://github.com/orgs/MicrosoftLearning/dashboard